NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 Be lovely.
 Be fascinated by them, their work they're doing, who they are a person. try to find what they can teach you.

-Call to action: if you're not already adhering to these three rules, please pick one and try to follow it next time you're coaching.

-Philosophical closer:
-Be mindful.
-Have a think about it.
-Seriously.
-What is the point of coaching?
-What do you want to happen?
-What does the learner want?
-Why do we do the things we do?

-Codebar has made this fantastic place.
-You have a phenomenal opportunity to have a pure learning environment.
-You'll rarely see that at work, as there will be business pressures and deadlines, and no one seems to appreciate just how hard it is to facilitate learning.
-So make the most of it.

-This is an area we're really interested in and deliving into, so if you have any opinions on this, know any good resources or know someone who would be good for us to talk to, please talk to us/slack/twitter or whatever.

 Before Monday prezzie: